superbenefit/WREEP-docs/README.md

     visible: false
 ---

-# WREEP Project Community Docs
+# WREEP Community Docs

-A blockchain-based protocol for multi-stakeholder coordination to accelerate residential energy efficiency retrofits.
+Community documentation for the Windfall Residential Energy Efficiency Protocol (WREEP) project.

 ## [Windfall Residential Energy Efficiency Protocol (WREEP) Project](project.md)

-The purpose of the WREEP project is to design a blockchain-based protocol to help address multi-party coordination challenges faced by place-based energy efficiency initiatives.
+WREEP is a collaborative effort to design a decentralized protocol addressing multi-party coordination challenges faced by place-based energy efficiency initiatives.

+The goal of this project is to create an energy efficiency labeling protocol design (litepaper) to augment residential energy retrofit efforts currently underway as part of the Canada Greener Homes Initiative.

 * [WREEP Project Overview](project.md)